prentissw/obsidian-charted-roots/docs/development.md

 1. Install the [Hot Reload](https://github.com/pjeby/hot-reload) plugin
 2. It will automatically detect changes to `main.js` in your vault's plugin directory
-3. Use `npm run dev:deploy` to build and deploy on file changes
+3. After running `npm run build`, copy the files to your vault
 4. Hot Reload will automatically reload the plugin

 ## Context Menu Implementation